 - Addresses from last two years, including landlord information

 - Asset statements from the last couple of months, including bank accounts, savings, and any real estate holdings

 - Any new debt not listed on your credit report

 After this information is uploaded to the online portal, U.S. Bank reviews your information.
 You may be asked for more details from your underwriter, and you can continually check the status and any requests through the loan portal.

 From there, you just have to sign your loan paperwork at closing and get the keys to your new place.

-One of U.S. Bank’s strongest points is that you can really customize the user experience based on your own preferences.
+One of U.S. Bank’s strongest points is that you can really customize the user experience based on your preferences.
+Existing bank customers can also earn discounts.
 So if you want to sit down with a loan officer face to face or over the phone, you can opt for that support.

-U.S. Bank combines the support and diverse loan offerings of a traditional bank with the ease and convenience of an online lender.
-It should definitely be on your list of contenders when you’re ready to compare mortgage rates and terms for your next home purchase.
+U.S. Bank combines the customer service and diverse loan offerings of a traditional bank with the ease and convenience of an online lender.